 - Biomass production systems that optimize biomass feedstock yield and economic return across a diverse landscape while minimizing negative effects on the environment and food/feed production; and

 - Promotion of knowledge-based economic development in science and technology and to advance commercialization of inventions that meet the mission of the Sun Grant Initiative.
 A total of 33 projects were selected for funding through this program.
 Primary research topics as well as funding associated with each subject area are shown in Figure 3.

 Although not inclusive, several key impacts from various projects funded through this award are highlighted below.

-A SDSU project created the opportunity for researchers to discover a way to treat soybean meal and dried distillers grains from corn ethanol plants to make a protein-rich fish feed that can fully replace fishmeal in aquaculture diets (Figure 4).
-This work led to a patented process and a Brookings-based startup company to commercialize the technology - Prairie Aqua Tech (https://prairieaquatech.com/).
+- A SDSU project created the opportunity for researchers to discover a way to treat soybean meal and dried distillers grains from corn ethanol plants to make a protein-rich fish feed that can fully replace fishmeal in aquaculture diets (Figure 2).
+This work led to a patented process and a Brookings-based startup company to commercialize the technology - Prairie AquaTech.
 Prairie AquaTech has grown to 30 employees since its inception and is currently constructing a 300,000 square foot, $60 million commercial facility with plans to hire 35 additional employees once the plant is operational.
 Prairie AquaTech has the capability to help solve the global problem of high-quality animal feed ingredients, help secure the world’s food supply, and provide a solution to the U.S.’s problem of the largest natural resource trade deficit by starting more aquaculture farms with a locally available feed ingredient.

-Researchers at Iowa StateUniversity partnered with DuPont, New Holland and AGCO in Sun Grant projects to better understand how feedstock densification and storage can improve conversion of corn stover to biofuels.
-This research in biomass supply chains has provided guidance for AGCO to set goals for biomass machinery design and allowed their machines to operate at peak efficiency throughout the harvest season (Figure 6).
+- Researchers at Iowa State University partnered with DuPont, New Holland and AGCO in Sun Grant projects to better understand how feedstock densification and storage can improve conversion of corn stover to biofuels.
+This research in biomass supply chains has provided guidance for AGCO to set goals for biomass machinery design and allowed their machines to operate at peak efficiency throughout the harvest season (Figure 3).

-SDSU researchers developed a novel plasma activation system to efficiently create nano structured porous biochar suitable for super capacitors.
+- SDSU researchers developed a novel plasma activation system to efficiently create nano structured porous bio-char suitable for super capacitors.
 The plasma activation technology developed through this project has attractive potential for commercialization because plasma activation was completed with only 50 watts of power in five minutes, thus greatly reducing the cost of super capacitors.

 - Four invention disclosures;

-More than 30 jobs created; and
+- More than 30 jobs created; and

-Training of undergraduate (110), M.S.
-(39), and Ph.D.
+- Training of undergraduate (110), M.S.
+(39) and Ph.D.
 (38) students and post-docs (27).

 - More than 100 peer-reviewed publications;

-Five book chapters;
+- Five book chapters;

-More than 275 presentations to diverse audiences
+- More than 275 presentations to diverse audiences; and

-Nearly 40 outreach publications.
+- Nearly 40 outreach publications.

 All projects funded through DOE are listed below along with the lead investigator and her or his institution: